New Orleans Saints quarterback Drew Brees announced Tuesday morning that he plans to return for a 20th NFL season.

 Brees is currently the NFL's all-time leading in touchdown passes, yards, completions and completion percentage.

-His announced return brings some clarity to the Saints quarterback room as both Saints general manager Mickey Loomis and coach Sean Payton both said the QB would be welcomed back.
+His announced return brings some clarity to the Saints quarterback room as both Saints general manager Mickey Loomis and coach Sean Payton said the QB would be welcomed back.
 All three Saints quarterbacks from the 2019 season are set to become free agents next month.
-But after to Tuesday's announcement, Brees will likely be in a New Orleans uniform.
+But after Tuesday's announcement, Brees will likely be in a New Orleans uniform.

 Backups Teddy Bridgewater, who went 5-0 while filling in for Brees, and Taysom Hill, the Saints jack of all trades, are both expected to draw interest form other teams during the free agency period.
 Hill, however, is a restricted free agent meaning the Saints will have an opportunity to match any offers he receives.